retaildevcrews/nwa-tech-summit/README.md

-# NWA Tech Hackfest

 # Agenda

-## Presentation: Azure overview
+## Presentation: Azure Overview

-## Pre-Challenge: build server / working environment
+## Challenge: build server / working environment

 - Create Azure AD accounts for team members
 - Assign build master
-- Create Ubuntu build server VM from the Portal
+- Create Ubuntu build server
 - SSH into server and run setup.sh gist
 - az login
+- Fork this repo to the build server

 ## Presentation: Intro to CosmosDB

 ## Challenge: Load IMDB Data

-- Clone IMDB repo onto build server
 - Create CosmosDB server
 - Create collection
 - Run import script
-  - Take a look at import-imdb import code; Do you understand it?
+  - Take a look at [import-imdb](imdb) import code; Do you understand it?
 - Query the database
   - Check out CosmosDB notebooks

 ## Challenge: Security Is Key

-- Manage secrets and certs with Azure Key Vault
+- Manage secrets with Azure Key Vault
-- Create KV
+- Create Key Vault
-- Add CosmosDB keys / secret to KV
+- Add secrets to Key Vault

-## Presentation: Intro to containers & AKS
+## Presentation: Intro to Containers and AKS

 ## Challenge: But First, Containers

-- Pull bluebell-nwa
-- Build, run bluebell and test
+- Build, run and test [bluebell](bluebell)
+  - Run unit tests
   - Curl /healthz
-  - Optional: run integration test
+  - Run integration test

 ## Challenge: Setup ACR

-- Push images to registry
+- Push bluebell image to registry

 ## Challenge: Ready For Orchestration

 - Use Azure Kubernetes Service to configure and create a Kubernetes cluster
   - Confirm Kubectl get nodes
 - Integrate identity with AKS (AAD-pod-identity)
-- Deploy bluebell-nwa container from Challenge 1 to the Kubernetes cluster using appropriate namespaces
+- Deploy bluebell container to the Kubernetes cluster using appropriate namespaces
   - Configure yaml w/ env vars
-  - Open aks URL from browser
+  - Open bluebell URL from browser

 ## Challenge: Deploy highly available

 - Deploy multi-replica instance of the app
 - Commit rolling update to version 2 of the app
 - Verify that all pods are now running v2
 - Rollback

-## Challenge: Wait, What's Happening?
+## Challenge: Wait, What's Happening

 - Use Azure Monitor to monitor the health of the AKS cluster
 - Create alerts to detect issues

 ## Contributing